VergeOS vSAN Scale Up Guide#

 - Update platform documentation with planned drive additions

-- Document current vSAN configuration for rollback reference
+- Document current vSAN configuration for reference

 - Plan communication timeline for affected users